top of page

 Violin Diving Performance Series at Lietzensee on ice skates, at the Velodrom Diving Hall, Berlin, 2025 and Grand Piano Performance in a Museum, Charlottenburg, Berlin, 2024.

-I have participated in international exhibitions and projects, including Dystopie meets Dystopie at Musikbrauerei Berlin (2025) and exhibition projects at Kunstraum La Girafe, Berlin (2024–2025).
+I have participated in international exhibitions and projects reprecenting Germany and Bolivia, including Dystopie meets Dystopie at Musikbrauerei Berlin (2025) and exhibition projects at Kunstraum La Girafe, Berlin (2024–2025).
 My collaborations also extend internationally, including work with Hanmi Gallery in the UK and the National Museum of Art, La Paz in Bolivia.

 My practice engages with media art discourse and experimentation.
 In 2023, I contributed to the international symposium Random Access Sound: ReSounding Nam June Paik at the Seoul National University Museum of Art in South Korea.
 Earlier, I presented the lecture Mixed Pixels at the Nam June Paik Symposium: The More the Better at the Korean Cultural Center Berlin (2015).